 Rolling Fork is a very small city located in the state of Mississippi.
 With a population of 1,473 people and just one neighborhood, Rolling Fork is the 131st largest community in Mississippi.

-Rolling Fork is a blue-collar town, with 42.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rolling Fork, you'll notice that it is more blue-collar than most other communities in America.
+42.03% of Rolling Fork’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rolling Fork is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Rolling Fork who work in office and administrative support (15.94%), sales jobs (10.15%), and maintenance occupations (8.52%).

 As is often the case in a small city, Rolling Fork doesn't have a public transportation system that people use for their commute.